usaid-cs/yesterday-i-learned/sql.md

 - [DDL changes the data structures, e.g. `CREATE TABLE`, `ALTER TABLE`, ...](https://stackoverflow.com/a/2578207/1558430) DML manipulates the data itself, e.g. `SELECT`, `INSERT`, ... `TRUNCATE` is DDL, while `DELETE` is DML.
 - A ["columnar database"](https://searchdatamanagement.techtarget.com/definition/columnar-database) is just a database with rows and columns transposed.
 Word has it that aggregation is much faster to do (becausse if your columns are rows, a single "row" contains all your values).
 It is not clear how that's any different from selecting a single column from your everyday [RDBMS](https://en.wikipedia.org/wiki/Relational_database), with or without vertical partitioning.
 - MySQL and Oracle don't support DDL in transactions.
+- There is a name for "just prefetch the table and do the select in memory": [**N + 1 Problem**](https://stackoverflow.com/a/97253/1558430).
+- Try not to have any indexes that you don't plan to use.
+They increase write times for obvious reasons.

 # MySQL